 - lime green paint and a paintbrush

-1. Paint the narrow end of the pine cone with green paint.
-Some children may enjoy dipping the pinecones into the paint instead!
+Paint the narrow end of the pine cone with green paint.
+Some children may enjoy dipping their pinecones into the paint instead!

-2. While the paint is drying, cut wings out of the black paper.
+While the paint is drying, cut wings out of the black paper.
 Snip down the center of your shape, but not completely through it.
 When the paint is dry, glue the wings onto the pine cone.
+Next, attach the googly eyes.